valohai/docs/source/tutorials/learning-paths/fundamentals/3-outputs.rst

     This tutorial is a part of our :ref:`learning-paths-fundamentals` series.
 ..

 During execution the outputs are stored in ``/valohai/outputs`` directory.
 After the execution is finished, they will be automatically uploaded to the user configured data store.
-This will happen regardless the execution was terminated as intended or stopped or crashed.
+This will happen regardless of whether the execution was terminated as intended or stopped or crashed.

 In this section you will learn: